Paul Armstrong (playwright): Later works

 Armstrong didn't use Catherine Calvert in The Greyhound, but in September 1913 he made her the star of The Escape in its Broadway premiere.
 He had once again decided to produce and stage his own work, despite his dismal record in doing so.
 The New York Times reviewer said "Mr. Armstrong appears to be the sort of playwright who when he does go wrong covers the whole distance", while Calvert's performance was that of "a carefully drilled amateur".
 The Escape closed after two weeks.

 Rella Abell Armstrong, who had discontinued her initial suit for divorce, now won a final decree in December 1913, giving her custody of their three young daughters and $7,500 annual support.
 Ten days later Armstrong married Calvert in New Haven, Connecticut.

 During September 1914 Armstrong produced and staged his new work, The Bludgeon, another four-act melodrama.
 It starred Maude Hanaford and premiered on Broadway at Maxine Elliott's Theatre.
 The Standard Union called it "a disappointment", with "an unwholesome theme" and characters who were either "vicious" or "weaklings".
 It also closed after two weeks, just weeks before another new Armstrong play, The Heart of a Thief premiered at the Hudson Theatre on October 5, 1914.
 This was produced by Charles Frohman and starred Martha Hedman.
 The New York Times called it "tiresome", while The Sun said of the play's run "The end cannot be far off".

-Armstrong's final work was a one-act play called The Bank's Half Million, written and performed for the first time during July 1915.
+Armstrong's final work was a one-act play called The Bank's Half Million, written and performed for the first time during July 1915, which featured his nephew, Robert Armstrong.